neothink-dao/neothink.io/docs/platforms/SUPERACHIEVER.md

 # 🍀 Superachiever Platform: Prosper Happily Forever

 ## Overview
-Actualize your potential to Prosper Happily Forever by becoming wealthier, healthier, and happier through unified access to all platforms (Ascender + Neothinker + Immortal) for $297/m.
+Actualize your potential to Prosper Happily Forever by becoming wealthier, healthier, and happier through unified access to all platforms (Ascender + Neothinker + Immortal).

 ## 🎯 Core Purpose
 Unify and integrate all aspects of prosperity, happiness, and longevity to achieve the ultimate state of prospering happily forever.